social-sin/hear-my-voice/pages/credit.md

 ***- Kayla Lockwood, Lead Student Curator***

-### Acknowledgments
-*Thank you to the Cheryl and Allyn Ford Endowment and Cooling fund for supporting students to work on this project.
-Thank you to Sam Berry (2023, PD BFA) for assisting in the curation of this project.
-Thank you to Malik Lovette (2024, M.Arch) and Lisa Abia-Smith (JSMA Director of Education/Senior Instructor I) for being mentors and advisors for this project.*

 ### Hear My Voice: Creating Connections Through Conversations
 For the 4th year in a row, the JSMA has provided a series of workshops for UO students focusing on building community and engagement through the arts.
 These Community Conversations are held as a museum program and center around creating a space